A Living Room Remodel on a Small Budget

 After a while, furniture loses its luster.
 The upholstery gets dirty, stinky, and torn.
 While the cost of reupholstering can sometimes be just as much as the price of a new sofa set, there are some instances in which reupholstering is your best bet.

 Light is not purely functional, my friends.
-Depending on your levels of light and the placement of your light fixtures, you can make the room appear smaller or larger.
+Depending on your light levels and the placement of your light fixtures, you can make the room appear smaller or larger.

-Recessed light fixtures, for instance, make the ceiling appear higher which, in turn, makes the room look larger.
-Similarly, if your living room is compact but has high ceilings, you can make use of this vertical space to make the room appear larger.
+Recessed light fixtures, for instance, make the ceiling appear higher, making the room look larger.
+Similarly, if your living room is compact but has high ceilings, you can use this vertical space to make the room appear larger.
 Pendant lights draw the eye up, distracting from the smallness of the area by emphasizing the high ceilings.

 If you are renting an apartment or leasing a home, you won’t be able to paint the walls at will, but you can definitely add some wall decals or colorful contact paper to spruce things up a bit.